Maps & Guides

 Katahdin Woods & Waters National Monument Bird Checklist

 Click this link to view the Katahdin Woods & Waters National Monument Bird Checklist.
-You can also download the map as a .pdf.
-This bird checklist was compiled by Friends of Katahdin Woods and Waters board member Anita Mueller.
+You can also download the guide as a .pdf.
+This bird checklist was compiled by former Friends of Katahdin Woods and Waters board member Anita Mueller.

 Seasonal Snowshoe River Trail Map

 Click this link or the image below to view the full Snowshoe River Trail map.
 You can also download the map as a .pdf.
 This seasonal trail was flagged through the woods by Katahdin Woods and Waters National Monument Volunteers.
 Cartography was done by Friends of Katahdin Woods and Waters.